-Best Succulents of 2020
+The 6 Best Succulents

 The largest collection we tested, the Shop Succulents Collection of 12, showed a great variety and good quality for its price point.
-The collection arrived with a variety of small cacti and other succulent varieties.
-The extent of the variety in this pack leaves you with many options for small plantings or combination plantings.
+The collection arrived with various small cacti and other succulents.
+The plethora of plants included in this pack leaves you with many options for small plantings or combination plantings.
 The small cacti were the highlight of this pack, showing unique hair patterns perfect for small plantings.
-Over the course of the testing period the cacti in this pack showed the most promise, establishing well in their new pots and even showing the development of new growth.
+Throughout the testing period, the cacti in this pack showed the most promise, establishing well in their new pots and even showing the development of new growth.

-The Fat Plants String of Pearls does have fairly specific light requirements.
+It should be noted that the Fat Plants String of Pearls has fairly specific light requirements.
 As this plant is native to arid regions of Africa, it requires several hours of bright direct sunlight per day, along with several more hours of indirect light, so you must have a bright south or west-facing location to keep it happy.
 This plant is also extremely susceptible to root rot, so if you are prone to drowning your plants, you may want to select a more water-loving option.
-Another aspect to note is that this plant is poisonous if ingested, so if you have pets or children that may eat the pearls as they drop from the plant it is not the best option.
-Overall, if you are looking for a unique, fast-growing, vining plant, this healthy Fat Plants String of Pearls might just be your pick.
+Another aspect to note is that this plant is poisonous if ingested, an important factor to consider if you have pets or children that may eat the pearls as they drop from the plant.
+Overall, if you are looking for a unique, fast-growing vining plant, this healthy Fat Plants String of Pearls might just be your pick.